AnandK1700/ecommerce/readMe.md

 npx sequelize init
 "npx sequelize db:create" to create a database
 "npx sequelize model:generate --name Categories --attributes name:text,description:text" to create a model

+checking to see if pushing the changes is in which branch